RhysCAllen/CS50_public/CosmicRayBitFlip.md

  ###### file name: app.py
  C integration:
  I researched several options for combining C and Python, including writing a Python extension module for my C functions.
 The simpler solution of using the ctypes module was sufficient for this project.
-I created a library of my C functions, and imported them to my flask app using the Python ctypes module.
+I created a library of my C functions, and imported my C functions to the flask app using the Python ctypes module.

  Animation:
 Flask supports animations through streaming templates, by wrapping a route function around a second generate() function.